DS-100/textbook/content/preface.md

 experience teaching Principles and Techniques of Data Science, an undergraduate course at the University of California, Berkeley.
-We've benefited from co-teaching with other with other instructors, and we especially want to mention Joe Hellerstein for insights around data wrangling, Fernando Perez for NetCDF, and Josh Hug for the inspiration for the PurpleAir case study.
+We've benefited from co-teaching with other with other instructors, and we especially want to thank Joe Hellerstein for insights around data wrangling, Fernando Perez for NetCDF, and Josh Hug for the inspiration for the PurpleAir case study.
+We also thank the Berkeley students who contributed to previous versions of the

-TODO: thank you to:

-- technical reviewers
-- students who helped out in the past

-We thank the people who were kind enough to share their data with us for the writing of this book:

-- Google Flu Trends?
-- Wikipedia data?
-- Stan Lipovetsky

-We also make use of many publicly available datasets in this book, and we thank the people and organizations that made this data available:

-- CalEnviroScreen Project
-- National Oceanic and Atmospheric Administration (NOAA)
-- US Air Quality System
-- PurpleAir
-- Jake VanderPlas
-- Washington State Transportation Center
-- American Kennel Club
-- US Social Security Department
-- U.S. Substance Abuse and Medical Health Services Administration (SAMHSA)
-- DataSF
-- San Francisco Chronicle
-- Cherry Blossom Run
-- US Bureau of Labor Statistics
-- FiveThirtyEight
-- American Presidency Project
-- Climate Data Store
-- Spotify API
-- Wikipedia
-- Opportunity Insights and Raj Chetty
-- California Department of Fish and Game
-- UK Donkey Sanctuary
-- Roy Lawrence Rich
-- Kai Shu
+book: Ananth Agarwal, Ashley Chien, Andrew Do, Sona Jeswani, Tiffany Jann, Andrew Kim, Jun Seo Park, Allen Shen, Katherine Yen, and Daniel Zhu.
+Lastly, we thank the technical reviewers who helped to review the book before its release.